michaelito80us/deployng-ai-course/README.md

 # Course: Master Full-Stack AI Application Development: From Frontend to Deployment and Beyond

 Welcome to the course.
 This hands-on course is designed to guide you through the process of building a production-grade AI application from scratch.
-By the end of this course, you will have developed an AI-powered document assistant capable of indexing documents and providing contextually relevant answers to user queries, think of it as a chatbot that can answer questions about a set of documents.
+By the end of this course, you will have developed an AI-powered task automation assistant capable of helping users automate common workflows, track tasks, and get insights into their productivity.

 ## Course Overview